 Practicing proper hygiene and food safety techniques will help prevent foodborne illness.

 To pick a nice watermelon, look for a nice symmetrical shape free of cuts and bruises.
 The bottom of the melon should be a nice yellow color, showing that it laid on the ground as the sun ripened it.
+If the spot is white, it is probably underripe and if it is overly yellow it could be overripe and thus grainy.
 Since it is mostly water, it should be heavy in weight so you know that it is juicy and not yet drying out.

 How to store Watermelon to extend its shelf life?